SlowinskiPiotr/GeTallele/README.md

 # GeTallele

 Repository with the toolbox (and code used for analysis and to produce figures) described in: "GeTallele: a method for analysis of DNA and RNA allele frequencies distributions".
-Preprint availible at https://www.biorxiv.org/content/10.1101/491209v4
+Open accesss paper availible at https://www.frontiersin.org/articles/10.3389/fbioe.2020.01021/full

 ## GeTallele descritpion
 ### Functionality